-The other type of crime we choose to highlight is fraud, not least because fraud accounts for 39% of all crime according to recent figures from England and Wales, with 4.5 million offences in the year ending March 2022 (Poppleton, Lymperopoulou and Molina, 2021: 3; ONS, 2022).
+The other type of crime we choose to highlight is fraud, not least because fraud accounts for 39% of all crime according to recent figures from England and Wales, with 4.5 million offences in the year ending March 2022 (Office for National Statistics, 2022; Poppleton et al., 2021).
 The potential for fraud victims to remain unknowing has been highlighted in a literature review:

 ... there are many 'unknowing' victims of fraud.
 Such is the nature of some frauds many fall for them and unless contacted by a law enforcement agency would never know they have been defrauded.
 The best examples of these are some of the lottery and fake charity scams.
 Many people enter lotteries knowing winning is unlikely.
 Therefore, not receiving a prize is not an indication of fraud to them.
 Similarly, some people who give to charities may never learn it was in fact a scam.
-(Button, Lewis and Tapley, 2009: 21).
+(Button et al., 2009: 21)

-As this review suggests, the most obvious types of fraud that can go undetected by victims include lottery and fake charity donation scams (see eg FTC, 2016), with many victims remaining unaware unless they are contacted by LEOs (Button, Lewis and Tapley, 2009: 21; Cross and Blackshaw, 2014: 123).
+As this review suggests, the most obvious types of fraud that can go undetected by victims include lottery and fake charity donation scams (FTC, 2016), with many victims remaining unaware unless they are contacted by LEOs (Button et al., 2009; Cross and Blackshaw, 2014).

-As we now explain, unknowing victims of these and other crimes constitute a little explored category of vulnerable victims that requires careful consideration.
+As we now explain, unknowing victims of these and other crimes constitute a little-explored category of vulnerable victims that requires careful consideration.